- Academic Requirements

 A student cannot convert an audited course to a course for credit after the end of the second week of classes.
 Likewise, a student who enrolls in a class for credit cannot convert that class to audited status after the second week of classes.

-Alumni of the College of Law may audit classes at no charge subject to classroom capacity and professor approval.
+Alumni of the College of Law may audit classes subject to classroom capacity and professor approval.

 - All Auditors